SMHS Hospital

+Shri Maharaja Hari Singh Hospital, commonly known as SMHS Hospital or Hadwun Hospital (also spelled Hedwun Hospital), is a multi-disciplinary government hospital located in the Karan Nagar area of Srinagar, in the Indian union territory of Jammu and Kashmir.
+It is one of the largest tertiary care hospitals in the Kashmir Valley and is affiliated with the Government Medical College, Srinagar (GMC Srinagar).

 History

-C. M. Hadow was an Austrian merchant and philanthropist.
-He came to Kashmir during the era of Ranbir Singh, probably around 1888 to do carpet trade.
-He started his own carpet weaving company C. M. Hadow & Co.
-(Proprietor C. M. Hadow) and by his dedication, this company turned out to number one company of that era rather bigger than ”East India Carpet Factory".
+The history of SMHS Hospital is linked to C. M. Hadow, an Austrian merchant and philanthropist who came to Kashmir during the era of Ranbir Singh (Maharaja of Jammu and Kashmir from 1856 to 1885) to engage in the carpet trade.
+Hadow established a successful carpet weaving company, C. M. Hadow & Co., which became one of the leading carpet manufacturers of its time.

-The Viceroy of India, Marquess Linlithgow, requested C. M. Hadow to donate his estate for construction of the first state hospital.
-Viceroy of India, the Marquess of Linlithgow, visited Kashmir in 1940 and laid foundation of state hospital at the estate of the Hadow Mills Carpet Factory.
-This is the reason, as per local historian Dr. Ashraf Kashmiri, this hospital was casually known as Hadwun (Hadow's) Hospital til this day.
-Another viceroy of India, Lord Wavell came to Kashmir in 1945 to inaugurate the hospital, he inaugurated it, on 11 October 1945.
-Dr. A. Mitra was selected as its first Chief Medical Officer.
-He later served as Public Works Minister on the Maharajah's State Council.
-C. M. Hadow expired in 1945 in Kashmir.
-His business was taken over by his son K. C. Nedou.
-He was later expelled from Kashmir in 1948.
-K. C. Hadow and his wife returned to Victoria, British Columbia, where he died in 1978.
+The Viceroy of India, the Marquess of Linlithgow, requested C. M. Hadow to donate his estate for the construction of the first state hospital.
+The Viceroy visited Kashmir in 1940 and laid the foundation of the state hospital at the site of the Hadow Mills Carpet Factory.
+According to local historian Dr. Ashraf Kashmiri, this is why the hospital is still casually known as "Hadwun" (Hadow's) Hospital.

+Another Viceroy of India, Lord Wavell, came to Kashmir in 1945 to inaugurate the hospital.
+He inaugurated it on 11 October 1945.
+Dr. A. Mitra was appointed as its first Chief Medical Officer, who later served as Public Works Minister on the Maharaja's State Council.
+C. M. Hadow died in Kashmir in 1945, and his business was taken over by his son, K. C. Hadow.
+K. C. Hadow was later expelled from Kashmir in 1948 and retired to Victoria, British Columbia, where he died in 1978.

+The hospital was officially established in 1948 as a government-owned general hospital, initially offering outpatient (OPD) and inpatient (IPD) services in General Medicine, General Surgery, and Gynaecology.

-In 1959, Government Medical College, Srinagar was also established on the same campus giving the medical students opportunity to examine the patients of the hospital during their undergraduate and post graduate courses to gain experience and practical knowledge.
-The students of the college under proper supervision visit the hospital for the treatment of patients.
-During the September 2014 floods, the hospital was damaged and people suffered enormously due to scarcity of medic facilities.
+In 1959, the Government Medical College, Srinagar was established on the same campus, transforming SMHS Hospital into a major teaching institution for undergraduate and postgraduate medical students.

+During the September 2014 floods, the hospital was damaged, and patients suffered due to a scarcity of medical facilities.

-The ophthalmology department at the SMHS Hospital has treated more than a thousand pellet gun victims of Indian police shootings, from July 2016 till June 2018.
-They are treated in the hospital's four operating theaters, as well as a trauma theater in the emergency department.
+Between July 2016 and June 2018, the ophthalmology department at SMHS Hospital treated more than a thousand victims of pellet gun injuries in the hospital's four operating theatres and a trauma theatre in the emergency department.